-New for 2012 is Designated agency will be implemented in BC by July 2012.
+New for 2012 is a Designated agency that will be implemented in BC by July 2012.

-What is Dual Agency?
-Let’s take an in depth look.
+First, what is Dual Agency?
+Let’s take an in-depth look.

 Acting for both Competing Clients